No. 4 Virginia Continues Road Stretch at Columbia, Penn

 - Virginia is 2-6 in the all-time series against Columbia.

-- Virginia is 0-5 in the all-time series against Yale.
+- Virginia is 0-5 in the all-time series against Penn.

 UP NEXT